pakallis/pakallis.github.io/README.md

 Make it yours in under 20 minutes.

 Three simple sets:

 1. Edit the _config.yml and put your own information.
 2. Edit the markdown files in _includes/content and talk about yourself.
 3. Replace the images in /img directory with your own.

 Optionally:

 * You can change default variables in _sass/variables (for example, if you want to change the colors for navigation links).
 * If you don't have to use Formspree for your subscription form, you can change that in _includes/email-form.html.

 ---

-# TO DO
+# Things I need to do

 - Add Social Media Icons
 - Add footnote on hover